lsst/dp0-2_lsst_io/tutorials-examples/portal-4.rst

 3.7.
 Notice the sharp cutoffs at the bright end (around g=17, g-r=0.5) and the faint end (around g=24.5, g-r=0.2), and recall that the DP0.2 data set is based on simulated astrophysical objects and simulated images.
-Notice that a clear red sequence, blue cloud, and green valley is not very obvious in this galaxy CMD.
+Notice that a clear red sequence, blue cloud, and green valley are not very obvious in this galaxy CMD.
 A real LSST color-magnitude diagram for galaxies might look quite different.

 .. _DP0-2-Portal-Histogram-Step-4: